Max-plus fundamental solution semigroups for a class of difference Riccati equations: Introduction

-In terms of organisation, Section \ref{sec:LQR-DRE} introduces the class of DRE and associated linear quadratic optimal control problem of interest.
+In terms of organisation, Section \ref{sec:LQR-DRE} introduces the class of DREs and associated discrete-time linear quadratic optimal control problem of interest.
 Section \ref{sec:space} defines the max-plus primal and dual spaces.
-Section \ref{sec:mp-dual} summarises the existing max-plus dual space fundamental solution semigroup, followed by an analogous development of the new max-plus primal space fundamental solution semigroup in Section \ref{sec:mp-primal}.
+Section \ref{sec:mp-dual} summarises the existing max-plus dual space fundamental solution semigroup \cite{ZD3:13}, followed by an analogous development of the new max-plus primal space fundamental solution semigroup in Section \ref{sec:mp-primal}.
 Section \ref{sec:connection} includes a detailed analysis of the connection between the max-plus primal and dual space fundamental solution semigroups.
-An interpretation of the new primal space fundamental solution semigroup as a max-plus Green's function is discussed in Section \ref{sec:green}.
-Finally some brief concluding remarks are provided in Section \ref{sec:con}.